 Bar-raising, gravity-defying, game-changing.
-That’s how Royal Caribbean describe the latest ship in its adrenaline-fuelled, packed-full-of-fun fleet.
+That’s how Royal Caribbean describes Odyssey of the Seas, the latest ship in its adrenaline-fuelled, packed-full-of-fun fleet.

-Odyssey of the Seas will become the second Ultra Quantum-class ship, sister to the recently-launched Spectrum of the Seas and crammed full of the same features.
-Best of all, Odyssey of the Seas is coming straight to our doorstep, sailing cruises in Europe in 2021 after spending its first season in the Caribbean.
+Odyssey of the Seas will become the second Ultra Quantum-class ship when it launches later this year, sister to the recently-launched Spectrum of the Seas and crammed full of the same features.
+Best of all, Odyssey of the Seas is coming straight to our doorstep, sailing cruises in Europe following its first season in the Caribbean.

 Excited?
 You should be.